PC Screen Font: The PSF1 unicode table

-Whenever either U+dead, U+beef, the sequence or the sequence U+1234 U+5678 is seen, display the glyph corresponding to this Unicode table entry.
+Whenever either U+dead, U+beef, the sequence U+3141 U+5926, or the sequence U+1234 U+5678 is seen, display the glyph corresponding to this Unicode table entry.

 The PSF2 unicode table

 Entries in the Unicode table of a PSF2 file are the same as those in a PSF1 file, except Unicode characters are represented in UTF-8, Unicode sequences begin with the one-byte value 0xfe (rather than the two-byte value 0xfffe), and Unicode entries end with the one-byte value0xff (rather than the two-byte value 0xffff).
 Neither of the values 0xfe can occur in valid UTF-8 sequences.